 Preheat your oven to 350 degrees and grease your 9 x 13 pan.

-In a large bowl, combine the pumpkin, brown sugar, spices, slightly-beaten eggs, milk, and salt.
+In a large bowl, combine the pumpkin, brown sugar, spices, slightly-beaten eggs, milk, and salt and stir.

 Sprinkle the yellow cake mix on top.